-Sensory Over-Responsiveness Checklist
+Over: Sensory Over-Responsiveness

 Those who experience sensory over-responsiveness are also commonly referred to as 'sensory defensive'.
 A person with a hypersensitivity to sensory input will experience the world as a threatening, painful, and/or scary place.
 They are often hyper-vigilant and under a lot of stress, and may experience frequent meltdowns.
-They truly have weakened filters for sensory input.
+They truly have weak filters for sensory input.

 Tactile Defensiveness